Hardware (film): Reception

-Rotten Tomatoes shows that the film received positive reviews from 46% of 13 surveyed critics; the average rating was 5.7/10.
-On its original release, Hardware received mixed reviews from critics, who cited it as derivative of Alien and The Terminator.
-Owen Gleiberman of Entertainment Weekly rated the film D+ and called it unoriginal, "as if someone had remade Alien with the monster played by a rusty erector set."
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 46% based on 13 reviews, with an average rating of 5.7/10.

+Upon release, Hardware received mixed reviews from critics, who cited it as derivative of Alien and The Terminator.
+Owen Gleiberman of Entertainment Weekly gave the film a grade of "D+", lamenting it as unoriginal, "as if someone had remade Alien with the monster played by a rusty erector set."
 Variety wrote, "A cacophonic, nightmarish variation on the postapocalyptic cautionary genre, Hardware has the makings of a punk cult film."
-Michael Wilmington of the Los Angeles Times called it a shallow splatter film whose exaggerated bleakness elevates it above the typical techno-thriller.
-Hardware has the "inherent blemishes of the techno-thriller genre", its bringing life in post-industrialism to the level of drones, and exaggerated high-tech bloodbaths.
+Michael Wilmington of the Los Angeles Times characterized Hardware as a shallow splatter film whose exaggerated bleakness elevates it above the typical techno-thriller, concluding: "Insane exaggerations and all, this barbarous hell of wanton destruction and bleak post-industrial Darwinism is what may face us.
+That nasty notion pulls Hardware up above all but a fraction of its competition in the techno-thriller blood-bath sweeps."
 Vincent Canby of The New York Times described it as a future midnight movie and wrote, "Watching Hardware is like being trapped inside a video game that talks dirty."
 Richard Harrington of The Washington Post called it "an MTV movie, a mad rush of hyperkinetic style and futuristic imagery with little concern for plot (much less substance)."

-Despite mixed reviews during original release, Hardware managed to become a cult film.
+Despite mixed reviews during original release, Hardware has gone on to be considered a cult film.
 Ian Berriman of SFX wrote, "It's one of those lovingly crafted movies where ingenuity and enthusiasm overcome the budgetary limitations."
-Matt Serafini of Dread Central rated it 4/5 stars and wrote, "Hardware isn't quite the masterpiece that some its most ardent fans have claimed, but it's an excellent piece of low-budget filmmaking from an era when low-budget wasn't synonymous with camcorder crap."
-Bloody Disgusting rated it 3.5/5 stars and called it "an austere and trippy film" with a narrative that is "a disjointed mess"; however, the film's excesses make it a cult film.
+Matt Serafini of Dread Central gave it a score of four out of five stars and wrote, "Hardware isn't quite the masterpiece that some its most ardent fans have claimed, but it's an excellent piece of low-budget filmmaking from an era when low-budget wasn't synonymous with camcorder crap."
+Bloody Disgusting called it "an austere and trippy film" with a narrative that is "a disjointed mess", but noted that it "has become a certifiable cult classic".
 Todd Brown of Twitch Film called it "essentially a lower budget, more intentionally punk take on The Terminator" that has an "undeniable ... sense of style".
-At DVD Verdict, Daryl Loomis called it slow-paced but stylistic and atmospheric, and Gordon Sullivan called it "a hallucinatory and violent film" that has an overly detailed, slow-paced beginning.
-Writing for DVD Talk, Kurt Dahlke rated it 3/5 stars and called it a "forgotten gem" that "is overwhelmed by style and gore", and Brian Orndorf called it "an art-house, sci-fi gorefest" that is moody and atmospheric without buckling under its own weight.
-Michael Gingold of Fangoria rated it 3/4 stars and wrote, "If the ingredients of HARDWARE are familiar, Stanley cooks them to a boil with a relentless pace and imagery that makes his future a tactile place".
+DVD Verdict's Daryl Loomis called it slow-paced but stylistic and atmospheric, and fellow reviewer Gordon Sullivan called it "a hallucinatory and violent film" that has an overly detailed, slow-paced beginning.
+Writing for DVD Talk, Kurt Dahlke awarded it three out of five stars and called it a "forgotten gem" that "is overwhelmed by style and gore", and Brian Orndorf called it "an art-house, sci-fi gorefest" that is moody and atmospheric without buckling under its own weight.
+Michael Gingold of Fangoria gave it three out of four stars and wrote, "If the ingredients of Hardware are familiar, Stanley cooks them to a boil with a relentless pace and imagery that makes his future a tactile place".